cgao/IP/README.md

 ## Code Purpose

-A simple script to look up and save machine ip addres
+A simple script to look up and save machine ip address.

 ## Installation and Usage